-When your back feels good, life is good.
+When your back feels good, life can feel good.
 Here are some effective, everyday strategies for keeping it that way.

 - Standing: Keeping one foot forward of the other, with knees slightly bent, takes the pressure off your low back.